Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{mage} compression is an important step in many applications.
-The classic compression standards, e.g., JPEG \cite{JPEG}, JPEG 2000 \cite{JPEG2000}, BPG (intra-frame encoding of HEVC) \cite{BPG}, are mainly comprised of linear transform, quantization, and entropy coding.
+The classical approaches, e.g., JPEG \cite{JPEG}, JPEG 2000 \cite{JPEG2000}, and BPG (intra-frame coding of H.265/HEVC) \cite{BPG}, mainly use techniques such as linear transform, quantization, and entropy coding to remove the redundancy of the input and achieve better rate-distortion (R-D) performance, as illustrated in Fig. \ref{common_paradigm}.
 Recently, deep learning-based methods have been investigated, where the three main components are re-designed based on the properties of neural networks.
-This approach has gradually outperformed traditional methods in both PSNR and MS-SSIM metrics \cite{MS-SSIM}, and shows great potential.
+This approach has gradually outperformed traditional methods in both PSNR and MS-SSIM metrics \cite{MS-SSIM}, and shows great potentials.

 The most important difference of learning-based schemes is that the classic linear transform is replaced by a non-linear neural network, which is learned from training data.
 Therefore, how to design the network architecture to reduce the correlation of the latent representations, which are the output of the encoding network (also known as the feature maps), is critical to the performance of learned image compression schemes.
-Another important task is to design a good entropy model to capture the remaining correlation of the latent representations, so that they can be encoded efficiently.
-In addition, how to design the quantization also affects the rate-distortion performance of the scheme greatly.
+Another important task is to design a good probability model to capture the remaining correlation of the latent representations, so that they can be encoded efficiently.

-In the network design part, most schemes are based on the autoencoder framework, whose latent representations have much lower dimension than the input, and is very suitable for data compression.
-A powerful building block of many cutting-edge neural networks is the residual block first proposed in the ResNet \cite{resblock}, which uses shortcut connections to facilitate the design and training of deep networks, and can effectively improve the performances of many computer vision tasks.
-As a result, the residual block has also been used in many learning-based image compression schemes.